optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

         constraints=constraints,
     )

 Internally, constraints are already applied on a 1 dimensional numpy array and the parameter selections specified by "loc" and "query" are translated into positions in that array.
-The only thing that changes is that we now also have to translate the parameter selections from "selector" functions into positions.
+What changes is that we now also have to translate the parameter selections from "selector" functions into positions.
 This is trivial by calling ``tree_unflatten`` on an ``np.arange()`` of suitable length, calling the selector functions on the resulting pytree and recording all numbers that are there.

 Numerical derivatives during optimization